microprediction/microprediction/README.md

 ### About me
 Career quant, applied mathematician / practitioner.
-My views in brief, if anyone cares:

 Technological interests
 - I'm long the use of large language models for instrumentation (e.g. [pi](https://pi.crunchdao.com/)), code generation in target-rich domains, and other uses of LLMs for alpha and prediction.